open/close all folders

 - Sin City gunfighters tend to have very standard action movie/crime noir moves except for Wallace.
 He tends to do a lot more hopping around and is probably the most skilled protagonist of the series.

 - This is Spider-Man's specialty.
 As a consequence of his powers, he fights reflexively.
-However he is extraordinarily limber and agile, so by reflex he jumps, twirls, twists, and contorts all over the place to dodge blows and missiles.
-His only real weapons are his hands and feet.
+However he is extraordinarily limber and agile, so by reflex he jumps, twirls, twists, and contorts all over the place to dodge blows and missiles. note

 - Jesus from The Walking Dead jumps and kicks a lot while engaging both zombies and humans in hand-to-hand combat, and he uses his quickness to dodge attacks and outflank opponents.

 - Being a The Matrix crossover with Supernatural where all hunters are a subdivision of normal rebels this happens in Hunting Series.
 A particularly good example of this, in part 3 - Hunting and Saving when John Winchester uses 'focus' and does this while trying to win a fight against a nest of vampires...he succeeds.

 - Harry develops this to an extent in Child of the Storm, though since he's still a kid and only slightly trained, he's still very raw.

 - This is Yuzu's preferred fighting style in the Bleach fanfic Chasing the Moon (and its prequel and sequel).
 She isn't actually hard to defeat once she does get hit, and the few times she sustained serious injury ended the battle immediately, but she tends to make herself hard to hit.
 Being a Master of Illusion probably helps with that regard.
 This is in contrast to her twin, who is Made of Iron.

 - Every superpowered character in Sailor Moon: Legends of Lightstorm.
 Sailor Jupiter was doing this even before she got her powers, but notes that her abilities make it easier to perform what she could already do.